article background

 Advertisement

-What parts of a solar panel can be recycled?
+What parts of a solar panel can you recycle?

 Here are some of the cheapest solar-specific deals from the retailers on our database.
 These costs are based on the Ausgrid network in Sydney but prices will vary depending on your circumstances.
 We show one product per retailer, listed in order of lowest price first.
 Annual price estimates assume general energy usage of 3911kWh/year for a residential customer on a single rate tariff.
 Price estimates exclude solar feed-in tariff credits.
 These are products from referral partners†.
 Our database may not cover all deals in your area, and please check retailer websites for up to date information.